What is high-functioning anxiety?

 These are precisely the people that we work with.

-As your therapist, we help you confront these parts of yourself.
+As therapists, we help you confront these parts of yourself.
 (Don't worry, it's not all tough love, and it's not all puppies and rainbows.)

 Our clients discover that what they were worried about isn't so bad.
 That they have more resources than they realized.
 They learn pretty quickly that they are the bad-asses they always wanted to be.